device42/device42-docs/docs/apps/business-applications/index.md

 1. Hover over a device object to display the object’s connection points (green dots).
 Click a green dot and drag the connection to a point on any other object. ![](/assets/images/WEB-542_BusinessApps-Canvas-Ex-4-ConnectorPoint.png)
 2. To delete a connection, select the connection and press the _Delete_ key, or right-click and select _Delete_ from the context menu.

-**Note:** Deleting a connection does not affect calculated information stored in Affinity Groups.
+**Note:** Deleting a connection does not affect calculated information stored in Application Groups.

 ### Name Connections